 - Take MRT to Hua Lamphong station and exit to Bangkok Railway station.

-- Several Lines passes Ayutthaya depending on your time of visit.
-There’s a train that leaves every hour so just tell the ticket teller that you’re heading to Ayutthaya.
+- Several Lines passes Ayutthaya, depending on your time of visit.
+Trains leave every hour, so just tell the teller that you’re heading to Ayutthaya.
 Third class tickets cost around TH฿15 or TH฿20 depending on the train line.
 Travel time is 2 hours.
 Make sure to catch the last returning train if you plan to return to Bangkok on the same day.